 The Keiiti Aki Early Career Award is presented annually to an outstanding early career seismologist in recognition of their scientific accomplishments in the field of seismology.
 The award, which was established in 2008, honors the life and work of Keiiti Aki, a Japanese seismologist who developed a way to measure the strength of earthquakes.
-Successful nominees must have received their Ph.D. or highest equivalent terminal degree within three years of when the award year begins.
+Successful nominees must have received their Ph.D. or highest equivalent terminal degree within six years of when the award year begins.

 AGU is proud to recognize our section honorees.
 Recipients of the Keiiti Aki Early Career Award will receive the following benefits with the honor:

 The following relationships need to be identified and communicated to the Award Committee but will not disqualify individuals from participating in the nomination or committee review process.
 These apply to committee members, nominators, and supporters:

 Individuals with the following relationships are disqualified from participating in the award nomination process as a nominator or supporter:

 Your nomination package must contain all of the following files, which should be no more than two pages in length per document.
 Watch our tutorial on successfully submitting a nomination package or read our guide on how to submit a successful nomination.